simsam8/idd-solafune/report/report.md

 We create two ensemble models, one with all models called `ensemble1` and one without TransUNet called `ensemble2`.
 Ensemble models average the output logits of all its models.
-As shown in Results, TransUNet without post-processing performed significantly worse than the other models.
+As shown in Results, TransUNet without post-processing performs significantly worse than the other models.

 ## Training and evaluation